frgy17ac/Exammmmm/README.md

-# Exammmmm
+# Portfolio Optimization and Short Rate Modelling

-This repository contains our solution to the ordinary exam 2021 in Python for the Financial Economist.
+This repository contains our solution to the ordinary exam 2021 in Python for the Financial Economist - Home Assignment (UC).

 'codelib' contains functions, classes etc. created by Johan.